-Portneuf Valley Farmer's Market has been in business for over twenty years and define our success with the success of our vendors, offering helpful tips and advise on achieving the highest level of customer satisfaction possible.
+Portneuf Valley Farmer's Market has been in business for over Thirty years and define our success with the success of our vendors, offering helpful tips and advise on achieving the highest level of customer satisfaction possible.

 Please meet our team below.
 We look forward to working with you!